How to Care for Maidenhair Fern (Adiantum raddianum) Indoors

 Feed Maidenhair Fern with a liquid fertilizer (foliar feed) once a month during the growing period for a lush growth.

-Stop feeding during the cold season as growth is reduced at this time.
-Avoid Nitrogen-rich fertilizer as it can cause brown leaf tips.
+Stop feeding in the cold season as growth is reduced at this time.
+In addition, avoid Nitrogen-rich fertilizer as it can result in brown leaf tips.

 Pruning